Helsinki is a pocket-size Metropolis – a mixture of European chic, Finnish straightforwardness and Nordic functionality.

-I put together a local’s little guide to show you some new sides of the city.
+I put together this guide to show you some new sides of the city.

 Table of Contents